leios/space-junk/src/content/joanne_1.md

 She needed -- needs rest.
 I was planning on sitting up, grabbing her by the hand and saying, "C'mon, let's get back to bed."

-But then her hands began waving in the air, and I realized she was using her glasses [^augmented reality glasses that project monitors into space for those wearing them] to reason about a problem.
+But then her hands began waving in the air, and I realized she was using her glasses[^2] to reason about a problem.
 So I silently laid there, pretending to sleep while eavesdropping on the conversation she was having with herself and trying to piece together what she was working on.

+[^2]: Augmented reality glasses that project monitors into space for those wearing them.

 Now.
 You know how I'm a deeply flawed individual who basically never gets anything right?